 - Gwen Sharp and Lisa Wade.
 2011.
-Accepted as panel participant in session on public sociology at the 106th Annual Meetings of the American Sociological Association, Las Vegas, NV, August 20-23.
+Panel participant in session on public sociology at the 106th Annual Meetings of the American Sociological Association, Las Vegas, NV, August 20-23.

 - Lisa Wade and Gwen Sharp.
 2011.
 “Big Time Blogging: The Secrets of Sociological Images.”
 Presented at the 61st Annual Meetings of the Society for the Study of Social Problems, Las Vegas, NV, August 19-21.